·Research

 3. A mechanistic comparison to model architecture

 The previous section enumerated detection algorithms.
 This section compares them, mechanistically, to the architecture of the systems they will increasingly be deployed against and, increasingly, alongside.
-The comparison is not about effectiveness; it is about kind.
-The question is what kind of computation each performs, and what that kind permits or forecloses.
+The comparison isolates the computation each family performs and what its mechanisms permit or foreclose.

 3.1 Unit of input